Jessica Sigsworth: Manchester United, 2018–21

 Ahead of the 2020–21 season, Sigsworth signed a new one-year contract with an option for a further year.
 Of the signing, she said, "I love this club; as a kid growing up supporting United it was always a dream to be a part of its history."
 With a decrease in playing time for a second successive season, limited to 577 minutes in 14 league appearances, it was announced on 21 June 2021 that Sigsworth would leave United on the expiry of her contract at the end of the month.
 At the time, Sigsworth departed the club as the third highest goalscorer behind Ella Toone and Lauren James.

-Leicester City, 2021–present
+Leicester City, 2021–23

 On 16 July 2021, Sigsworth signed for newly-promoted Leicester City ahead of their maiden FA WSL season.
 In February 2022, Sigsworth ruptured her ACL ending her season early.

+Sheffield United, 2023-2024

+On 21 July 2023, Sigsworth signed for Sheffield United.

+On July 31, 2024, Sigsworth announced her retirement at the age of 29.

 International career

 Sigsworth has represented England at under-17, under-19, under-20 and under-23 levels.

 In April 2011, Sigsworth scored for the under-17s in a 1–0 win against Sweden in the UEFA European Women's Under-17 Championship second qualifying round.
 In August 2013, Sigsworth was part of the England under-19 team who finished as runners-up to France at the UEFA Women's Under-19 Championship in Wales.
 In July 2014, Sigsworth was named as part of the England under-20 squad for the FIFA U-20 Women's World Cup.
 Sigsworth started all three games as England failed to progress, having finished third in Group C.